Yandex Cloud

 terraform plan

-If the configuration is specified correctly, the terminal will display information about the service account.
-If there are errors in the configuration, Terraform will point them out.
+If the configuration description is correct, the terminal will display information about the service account.
+If the configuration contains any errors, Terraform will show them.

 3. Deploy the cloud resources.